 Through no fault of our own, most of us lack a certain degree of awareness about who we really are.
 I’m not talking about the person we are on the surface.
 Rather, I am referring to who we are on a core level once you strip away the social programming, ego, and learned defenses.

 Being the adaptable creatures that we are, we learn to play peekaboo with our true self from a very young age.
-We adapt our behavior for various reasons as we are exposed to a variety of circumstances and situations.
+Over time, this adaptation make it difficult to connect with that sense of inner peace we all long for.
+And the process continues because we keep adjusting our behavior for various reasons as we are exposed to a variety of circumstances and situations.

 This is good because adaptability is an important and vital life skill.
 In fact, on many different levels our survival depends on it.
 Businesses that don’t adapt to changing conditions go broke.
 The same could be said of relationships.
 Even the simple act of putting on a coat when the weather turns cold is a form of adaptation.
 Clearly, being adaptable serves us in many ways.

 As we adapt, we risk losing our connection with who we really are on a core level.
 It becomes extremely easy to compromise our deepest values and passions for the sake of fitting in.
 When this happens, we create internal conflict between our true self and our new, adapted self.

 We may have every intention of preserving our true identity, but the influence of our environment should not be underestimated.
 I first learned this lesson when I was only 19 years old.
 I went to work for a large construction company and everybody on the crew cussed (a lot).
 I was totally repulsed by their language and vowed that I would never allow myself to sound like them.
 Profanity violates my personal code of ethics and I was absolutely determined not to go there.